Get help to make life better

 - Breathing deeply may provide oxygen to the brain which is key for our brain functioning

-- Relaxing our mind may make it process new connections, which may occur when we sleep
+- Relaxing our mind may allow it to make new connections, which occurs when we sleep

 - It may help us become more focused, improve our concentration, and get things done